A woman looks in the mirror at a monster shadow. She places her finger over the mouth to silence it.

 My TED Symptoms Throughout the Active Phase

-I rejoiced when finally diagnosed with TED because I naively thought all I needed was the right prescription and action plan and I could put all of this behind me.
-Those of you who are my seasoned TED peers, know that this is not the case.
-The active phase of TED can last anywhere from six months to three years and wouldn't you know, mine raged for the full three years progressing beyond my initial symptoms.
+I rejoiced when finally diagnosed with TED because I naively thought all I needed was the correct prescription and action plan, and I could put all of this behind me.
+Those of you who are my seasoned TED peers know that this is not the case.
+The active phase of TED can last anywhere from six months to three years, and wouldn't you know, mine raged for the full 3 years, progressing beyond my initial symptoms.

 My thyroid eye disease symptoms in the active phase